Seeing Through The Illusion: Part Two

 It's going to free you from any sense of a permanent self.

-If you can do that and start to do that,
+If you can do that.

-Start slowly,
+So slowly,

-Slowly breaking down this sense of self,
+Slowly breaking down this sense of self.

 It is going to make a huge difference to your lives.